-2.24 Earnings per share
+2.22 Earnings per share

-- (a) Basic earnings per share Basic earnings per share is calculated by dividing: - the profit attributable to owners of the company, excluding any costs of servicing equity other than ordinary shares - by the weighted average number of ordinary shares outstanding during the financial year, adjusted for bonus elements in ordinary shares issued during the year and excluding treasury shares. - (b) Diluted earnings per share

-Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account:

-- the after income tax effect of interest and other financing costs associated with dilutive potential ordinary shares, and - the weighted average number of additional ordinary shares that would have been outstanding assuming the conversion of all dilutive potential ordinary shares.
+- (a) Basic earnings per share Basic earnings per share is calculated by dividing: - the profit attributable to owners of the company, excluding any costs of servicing equity other than ordinary shares - by the weighted average number of ordinary shares outstanding during the financial year, adjusted for bonus elements in ordinary shares issued during the year and excluding treasury shares. - (b) Diluted earnings per share Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account: - the after income tax effect of interest and other financing costs associated with dilutive potential ordinary shares, and - the weighted average number of additional ordinary shares that would have been outstanding assuming the conversion of all dilutive potential ordinary shares.

-2.25 Interest income
+2.23 Interest income

-Interest income from financial assets at FVPL is included in net change in fair value of financial assets at fair value through profit or loss on these assets, see Note 15 below.
+Interest income from financial assets at FVPL is included in net change in fair value of FVPL on these assets, see Note 14 below.